 Assembling a sandwich takes minimal time and effort.
-Memorization is not really required unless it’s one of those fancy sandwiches with a bunch of ingredients.
+Looking at a recipe isn’t required unless it’s one of those fancy sandwiches with a bunch of ingredients.
 With a basic sandwich, you’ve got starch from the bread, a protein, and some condiments or filling.

 In addition, you can easily switch up the kind of bread, meat, condiments, and cheese in a sandwich.
 Apply the same concept to these other customizable and foolproof meals:

 Furthermore, you can switch up the protein source with leftover chicken or meat, canned tuna or salmon, shrimp, beans, or cooked and pre-peeled eggs.
 Add some cheese if you’d like.

 Throw all the ingredients you would normally put in your sandwich or wrap into a bowl.
 Add greens or a combo of cut-up vegetables like bell peppers, red onion, broccoli, cauliflower, mushrooms, and carrots, and you have a salad bowl.

 All sandwich fixings and anything like leftover meat, veggies, and cheese can go in a quesadilla.
 Just cook on a skillet and serve with condiments.
 What’s more, you can easily make plain quesadillas for non-meat and non-veggie eaters.

 Potatoes are incredibly filling and go with anything–leftover proteins, a side of salad, or stuff them with cooked ground meat or beans.

 A quick meal from a box may be your preference.
 Consider experimenting with different ways to doctor it up and boost the nutrients.

 For example, take your boxed mac and cheese up a notch and add some roasted tomatoes or broccoli, sauteed mushrooms, tuna or cooked ground meat, peas, or a handful of spinach to the mix.